bibak453/py_heart/README.md

 - The game as intended by the 2. point it will contain the jappannese version as default and no human translation will be provided.
 But there will be either AI translation service run in python or a use of a python packages that are able to translate jappannese to english. #TODO: When the simple parsing is already inplemented I will need to test for accuracy between diffrent types of translation.
 I want to avoid using online services as there can be a request limit that would not work the best for the future user.
 - The scope of the project would be nice to widen in the future by including the PSE version of the game.
 This game already possess voice acting so that could help but the main problem would be merging the old script with the new one as the PSE version has new scenarios included and removed the +18 stuff. #TODO: If I ever have time to acomplish more for this project I will create a specific version of this to include the minigames, new scenarios and also merge the old scenarios.
 I think i could use AI tools for image generation to create additional CG of HVisuals for the characters that are included in the PSE version, but that's really a stretch.

+# Ease of use and steps to reproduce
+1. Be rich.
+2. Import **To Heart** from Japan or already possess a copy of the game.
+3. Proceed only if your copy of the game is legal and it's compatible.
+This will only work for the release of 1996 for Windows PC.
+4. Rip audio files using a CD reaper tool:
+* Windows
+    -a
+    -b
+    -c
+* Linux
+    -a
+    -b
+    -c
+* MacOs
+    - I'm sorry I can't really help here and test If I don't have a mac machine.
+If someone want's to provide steps and software please let me know so I can include it here.
+5. Place the audio files under **ASSETS/BGM**
+6. If you skip step 4 and 5 then game will not have music.If you want to do this process manually then you need to name the songs from zero to the last number written in hex values.
+The files should be placed in **game/AUDIO/BGM/**
+7. If you missplaced the order of the songs before running the main script then the BGM music will not be accurate to the original (it could play a happy song when there is a tragic flashback).
+So to prevent that ensure that the list of songs are exactly in the same order as on the cd.
+6. Find files: **LVNS3DAT.PAK** and **LVNS3SCN.PAK** and place them into **ASSETS/**

 # Naming convention

 ```python